-In 2007, 52 sessions were acquired.
-All sessions were acquired using Mark 5 only.
-Fig. 2 shows the total Acquisitions Summary per year, starting in 1990.
+In 2009, 53 sessions were acquired.
+Figure 3 shows the total Acquisitions Summary per year, starting in 1990.

 In 2004, in order to fix all the rail problems, a complete rail replacement was planned.
-In 2005, due to financial difficulties, it was instead decided to repair the concrete pedestal under the existing rail only.
+In 2005, due to financial difficulties, it was instead decided that only the concrete pedestal under the existing rail would be repaired.
 From then on, no rail movements have been noted [1]-[3].